cjlee112/socraticqs2/doc/fsm.rst

 .. attribute:: title

+   Displayed in the Start Activity menu.

-   The title which will be displayed by default for the FSM, unless its plug-in code ``start_event()`` explicitly overrides that by writing a new value to the ``FSMState.title`` for this running FSM instance.
+   Also sets the title which will be displayed by default for the FSM, unless its plug-in code ``start_event()`` explicitly overrides that by writing a new value to the ``FSMState.title`` for this running FSM instance.